simodf7/runphi_coral/README.md

 ## How to use the repository

 > [!NOTE]
-> For each script you can use the flag _-h_ (help) to understand the behavior of the script and the accepted flags.
+> For each script, you can use the flag _-h_ (help) to understand the behavior of the script and the accepted flags.

 ### 0. Check the Environment Configuration